alessiobernardo/alessiobernardo.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at Politecnico of Milano (Italy) working on Streaming Machine Learning (SML).
+I am a Research Fellow at Politecnico of Milano (Italy) working on Streaming Edge AI.

 Selected publications
 ======